BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 You will also need to download the dataset for the workshop by clicking [HERE](https://github.com/BrockDSL/Step-by-Step-guide-to-Open-Refine/blob/master/Open%20Refine%20Data%20Set.csv)

 ----
-# What are Data Types?
+# 3.What are Data Types?

 Data type is an attribute associated with a piece of data that tells a computer system how to interpret its value.
 Understanding data types ensures that data is collected in the preferred format and the value of each property is as expected.
 Please click on the headings below to expand the title and know more about the different data types.

 <iframe src="https://h5pstudio.ecampusontario.ca/h5p/42564/embed" width="993" height="537" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5pstudio.ecampusontario.ca/modules/contrib/h5p/vendor/h5p/h5p-core/js/h5p-resizer.js" charset="UTF-8"></script>
 ----

-# Take quiz to understand your knowledge of Data Types.
+# 3.1.Take quiz to understand your knowledge of Data Types.

 <iframe src="https://h5pstudio.ecampusontario.ca/h5p/42567/embed" width="993" height="449" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5pstudio.ecampusontario.ca/modules/contrib/h5p/vendor/h5p/h5p-core/js/h5p-resizer.js" charset="UTF-8"></script>

 ----
-# Now let’s practice cleaning some data.
+# 4.Now let’s practice cleaning some data.

 **Step 1: Create a project**